Rishiraj1308/CABZI/docs/PORTFOLIO_GUIDE.md

 ## 2. Project Summary (The Elevator Pitch)

-Cabzi is a full-stack, multi-tenant web application that re-imagines urban mobility by integrating a fair, 0% commission ride-hailing service with a life-saving emergency response network.
+Curocity is a full-stack, multi-tenant web application that re-imagines urban mobility by integrating a fair, 0% commission ride-hailing service with a life-saving emergency response network.
 I architected and built this platform from the ground up, creating a unified ecosystem for four distinct user roles: Riders, Path Partners (Drivers), Cure Partners (Hospitals), and a central Admin.

-The platform's core is a "FinTech for Mobility" engine, featuring the "Cabzi Bank" for partner financial services.
+The platform's core is a "FinTech for Mobility" engine, featuring the "Curocity Bank" for partner financial services.
 The entire system is built on a scalable, real-time, server-centric architecture using Next.js, Firebase, and Cloud Functions to handle live ride dispatching, ambulance assignments, and partner location tracking efficiently and at near-zero cost.

 ---